Welcome to this traveler’s guide to Pipa beach, Brazil!

 With one of the most eclectic sets of beaches I have ever seen in one place, Pipa’s beaches will set your emotions wild and give you high expectations for the rest of your time on this earth.

-Below we will look at some of the most popular beaches in Pipa that you can visit all in the space of one short walk (not so short for lazy people).
+Below we will look at some of the popular beaches in Pipa that you can visit in the space of one short walk (not so short for lazy people).

 We will start with one of the most popular that you’ll likely arrive at after leaving the strip: